davidlaprade/davidlaprade.github.io/_posts/2017-8-7-the-single-responsibility-principle-part-2.md

 > be as informative as possible, with as few words as possible, without giving
 > any more information than necessary

+If you described your afternoon at a low-level, you'd be giving too much information -- certainly: more than the person who asked you wanted to hear.
+This is why the high-level description is called for.

-It seems to me that something very much like this principle applies to software design.
-If we had a method like this:
+It seems that something very much like the Gricean principle applies to software design.
+Suppose we have a method like this:

 {% highlight ruby %}
 def scrape(url)
   response = HTTP.get(url)
   document = strip_headers(response)
-  parse_html(document)
+  html = parse_html(document)
+  extract_body(html)
 end
 {% endhighlight %}

 Does this do one thing or many?
-Similar to our grocery example, the answer depends on what level you describe the method at.
+Similar to our grocery example, the answer depends on what level we describe it at.
 When described from a low level, this method clearly does three things:

 * makes a GET request to a URL
 * removes the response headers from the response
-* parses and returns the HTML contained in the response
+* parses and returns the HTML body contained in the response

-From a high level, this method does just one thing: it scrapes a page.
+From a high level, however, this method does just one thing: it scrapes a page.

 It seems to me that this method is entirely kosher with respect to the SRP.
 I say this because, if it's not, I really can't think of any non-trivial method that _would_ be kosher.
-Most processes (and I don't mean _computer_ processes) have multiple steps, and certainly all programs execute multiple processes.
+Most actions have multiple steps, and certainly all computer programs execute multiple actions.
 So, if it's not possible to have multiple steps without violating the SRP, then _every_ program violates the SRP -- even the really good ones.
 I consider this a [_reductio_](https://en.wikipedia.org/wiki/Reductio_ad_absurdum).
 Hence, this method does just one thing.
 So, we should be talking at a high level here.

-The __Single Function Principle__ might be stated as follows:
+This brings us to the _Single Function Principle_.
+It might be stated as follows:

 > a method described at the highest level should have only one function, i.e. do
 > only one thing

 Another problem is posed by side effects.
 Consider a heart.
 What does it do?
 It pumps blood.
 But it also makes a thumping sound.
 What makes the